cheul0518/Competitions/HuBMAP_HPA/README.md

 EDA(exploratory data analysis)

 My solution 35th

-  model
+  -model
     - List used models
     - Showcase the main model and its architecture (diagram)
       - Modification how?

-  Problems encountered
+  -Problems encountered
     - domain difference(shift)
     - predicticing lung
     - How to deal with the issues?

-  What shoulda have been better?
+  -What shoulda have been better?
     - Classify first and segment
     - Manual coding instead of presetup program
     - fp16 proper use